menu

 Franklin is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Franklin is nearly on par with the US average for all cities of 21.84%: 19.12% of adults 25 and older in Franklin have a bachelor's degree or advanced degree.
+The education level of Franklin citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.12% of adults 25 and older in Franklin have a college degree.

 The per capita income in Franklin in 2022 was $35,955, which is low income relative to New Hampshire, and middle income relative to the rest of the US.
 This equates to an annual income of $143,820 for a family of four.
 However, Franklin contains both very wealthy and poor people as well.